Office - Commercial, 39000m2

 Mersin, Turkey, 2016

-The main road Mustafa Kemal Avenue is being shaped as a business axis via the construction of the MTSO building and the new mixed use Hybrid Office complex.
+Considering the re-generation of one of the main roads in Mersin, Hybrid Offices is designed in order to bring a new approach to the typologies of offices within the city.
 The site has a unique character by being surrounded by the recreational river line which promises a lot of potential for the rehabilitation of the area.
 On the south end the site is surrounded by the main business axis which brings a strategical character to the site.
 In the nearest future, the project is foreseen as a prestigious building that is going to transform its surroundings by a acupuncture effect by its sociological and physical sustainable approach.
 Via the combination of urban, architectural and commercial parameters, the main strategy is to generate a mixed use concept for the site.
 The vertical and the horizontal office typologies are improved by the commercial activities that are on the ground floor and the first floor.

 The courtyard is created by locating the ground floor on the sides of the site, creating an inner passage.
 This passage combines the recreational center and the urban square.
 The two towers located on the furthest ends of the site are designed as offices and their entrances arelocated on the first floor by specialized squares.
 Both the commercial and office typologies have two different typologies.
 The commercial area located on the road site are for urban usages whereas the commercial area foreseen on the courtyard is for leisure activities such as dining and recreation.
 The vertical and the horizontal offices also have two different approaches.